asfistonlavie/TEFLoN2/docs/getting_started/steps_of_TEFLoN2.rst

 Count
 -----

-Count step examine reads flanking the TE breakpoints and genotype them according to their support of presence/absence of TE for each sample.
+Count step examines reads flanking the TE breakpoints and genotypes them according to their support of presence/absence of TE for each sample.

 Here is the structure of the output files obtained after the execution of Count step.